-Each Accepted Paper is citable using its assigned Digital Object Identifier (DOI) and will be deposited on PubMed, with the version of record replacing it when published.
+Each Accepted Article is citable using its assigned DOI and will be deposited on PubMed, with the version of record replacing it when published.

-Unless the authors inform the Editorial Office staff to the contrary, it will be assumed that they agree to their paper being published in this way.
-Please note that the PDF used for peer review, and the paper title, subject category and author details that authors have entered into the online submission site, will be used.
+Unless the authors inform the Editorial Office staff to the contrary, it will be assumed that they agree to their article being published in this way.
+Please note that the PDF used for peer review, and the article title, subject category and author details that authors have entered into the online submission site, will be used.

-For further information on Accepted Papers, please see our Post-print policy.
+For further information on Accepted Articles, please see our Post-print policy.